Marella Explorer 2 Review and Specifications

 Prior to the SkySea service, Celebrity Century was refitted and refurbished in Singapore.
 Among the changes done was renewing the ship's restaurants (to offer meals more appetizing to Chinese tourists), new trampoline, mini-golf course.
 The ship had fleet's only "AquaSpa Cafe" (healthy food choices).
 Fun fact is that the liner was the setting for the episode "Ship of Fran's" from the series "The Nanny" season 3.

-Celebrity Cruises parent company RCCL (Royal Caribbean) sold in the end of 2014 the ship to the Chinese travel company Ctrip for the price of USD 157 million.
+Celebrity Cruises parent company RCCL (Royal Caribbean) sold at the end of 2014 the ship to the Chinese travel company Ctrip for the price of USD 157 million.
 The ship joined the fleet of Exquisite Marine (a Ctrip Holdings subsidiary) in April 2015.
-Among the deckplan changes on the "Chinese ship" were new restaurants, new ice bar, added trampoline and mini-golf course.
+Among the deckplan changes on the "Chinese ship" were new restaurants, new ice bar, added trampoline, and mini-golf course.

 Ctrip is China's leading travel agency, and also one of the largest travel brands in the country.
 The company's business is in transportation ticketing, accommodation reservation, travel tour packages, corporate travel deals.
 Ctrip is also a cruise booking agency, holding over 10% of China's cruising market.

-RCCL's SkySea brand targeted China's middle- to high-level cruising market, focusing on 30 to 60 year-old consumers.
+RCCL's SkySea brand targeted China's middle- to high-level cruising market, focusing on 30- to 60-year-old consumers.
 The company had plans to add a ship a year (acquiring older vessels from other companies) and eventually to order a newbuild.
-In 2014, an year before SkySea Cruises started operations, the number of Chinese cruise ship tourists reached 90 million.
+In 2014 (1 year before SkySea Cruises started operations) the number of Chinese cruise ship tourists reached 90 million.

-In Spring 2017, SkySea Cruise Line added South Korea as departure port option to the ship's homoport Shanghai itinerary program.
-Passengers had the option to board the ship in Busan, cruise to Japan, disembark in China (Shanghai) and from China take home flight back to South Korea.
+In Spring 2017, SkySea Cruise Line added South Korea as a departure port option to ship's Shanghai homeport program.
+Passengers had the option to board the ship in Busan, cruise to Japan, disembark in China (Shanghai) and from China take a home flight back to South Korea.

 Marella Explorer 2 - user reviews and comments